Students graduate with University Honors upon satisfaction of the following requirements:

 To remain active in the Honors Program, students must be in “good standing” at the University, continue to make positive progress towards completing Honors requirements, and remain responsive to communication from Honors Program staff.

 Honors Course Requirements

-If you need funding to complete your project, there are resources available.
-The Undergraduate Research Center provides numerous funding opportunities for research, scholarship, and creative activity, as well as opportunities for funding to present your research at a conference.
-The Honors program also has some limited funding available for student research.
+If you need funding to complete your project, the Undergraduate Research Center provides numerous funding opportunities for research, scholarship, and creative activity, as well as opportunities for funding to present your research at a conference.

 After students have completed their distinction requirements, they should do the following:

-- If the distinction program includes a culminating research thesis, capstone, or recital, students will also do the following:
+- If the distinction program includes a culminating research thesis, capstone, or recital, students are also expected to: